Kwasa Damansara MRT station: Station location

 The station is located within the Kwasa Damansara development project, one of two stations to serve this future township.
-As it is located away from Jalan Sungai Buloh ("Sungai Buloh Road"), a new access road was built to give access to the station.
+As it is located off Jalan Sungai Buloh, a new access road to the station was built.

-Although the tracks at the Kwasa Damansara station are elevated, the station building itself is at-grade, the only one of its kind on the MRT Kajang Line, but similar to several stations on the Kelana Jaya Line.
+Although the tracks at the station are elevated, the station building itself is at-grade, the only one of its kind on the Kajang Line, but similar to several stations on the Kelana Jaya Line.

 The station has three levels, with the ground floor being the concourse and the two floors above being platform levels.
-The two elevated platforms are island platforms, enabling this station to have four platforms to enable it to function as the interchange station between the MRT Kajang Line and MRT Putrajaya Line.
+The two elevated platforms are island platforms, allowing the station to have four platforms to enable it to function as a cross-platform interchange between Kajang Line and the Putrajaya Line.

-Platform 1 is dedicated for Kajang-bound trains of the MRT Kajang Line.
+Platform 1 is dedicated for -bound trains of the Kajang Line.
 This platform is on Level 2.
-On the same level is Platform 4, which is used as the terminus of MRT Putrajaya Line.
-On Level 1, Platform 2 functions as the terminus for MRT Kajang Line.
-Platform 3, across from Platform 2, is for Putrajaya Sentral-bound trains for the MRT Putrajaya Line.
+On the same level is Platform 4, which is used as the terminus of the Putrajaya Line.
+On Level 1, Platform 2 functions as the terminus for the Kajang Line.
+Platform 3, across from Platform 2, is for -bound trains of the Putrajaya Line.

 History

-At the early stages of the project before the finalisation of station names, the Kwasa Damansara MRT station was referred to by the working name of Kota Damansara MRT Station.
-The name Kota Damansara initially caused some confusion; as there was another station named Kota Damansara two stations down.
-This station would eventually be given the name Kwasa Damansara MRT Station.
+During the early stages of the project before the finalisation of station names, the station station was referred to by the working name Kota Damansara MRT Station.
+The name Kota Damansara initially caused some confusion; as there was another station named two stations down.
+This station would eventually be given the name Kwasa Damansara.